 LMH is passionate about nurturing a supportive and healthy environment for our whole community.
-We have a team of health professionals, tutors, support staff, and students dedicated to provide help and advice.
-These pages introduce you to the wellbeing team and their roles.
-The Oxford University Student Union's Student Advice Service is also a great resource.
-On this page, see who does what for wellbeing, and how you can contact them.
+We have a team of professionals, tutors, support staff, and students available to provide help and advice.
+Here you can find out about the members of our Wellbeing Team, their roles and what they can help with, and how you can contact them.

 (Logo by © Niamh Simpson)